Renzix/Lectures/git/git-beginner.md

     git rm filename

+## git status

+One useful command to see what you have or have not commited yet is git status.
+This shows you which files were modified, commit, untracked and more.

+## Flags

+Every git command has associated flags with them.
+These flags change what that command can do.

+## git commit -m

+One example is git commit -m which allows you to specify a message from the commandline instead of going into the editor to write said message.
+Generally its better to go into the editor because it shows you what files were changed.

+    git commit -m "My first commit!!!"

 ## Recap

 -   To pull down changes from the remote `git pull`
 -   To get someone elses repo `git clone`
 -   You can also use ssh keys instead of a login
 -   You can tell git to stop tracking a file with `git rm filename`
+-   git status lets you see which files are being tracked and how
+-   Every git options has optional flags associated to it

+# Learning

+To learn more about git there is a ton of information about it online for free.
+Also the man pages for git include a ton of information on it offline.
+You cannot see the man pages on windows however you can through WSL(windows subsystem for Linux).

 # Closing